bmad-sim/bmad-external-deps/README.md

-# bmad-external-deps
+# bmad-external-deps repository
-External packages that are used with the Bmad simulation software.
+"External" packages that are used with the Bmad simulation software found in bmad-ecosystem repository